Environmentally Friendly Companies:

 Shaklee introduced one of the first biodegradable non-toxic cleaners in the U.S. in 1960.
 Not only was it super-concentrated but it also used significantly less packaging.

 Shaklee has maintained its commitment to environmental stewardship.
-In the 70’s it supported Jacques Cousteau’s expeditions and sponsored the first expedition to the North Pole to measure global warming in the 80’s.
+In the 70's it supported Jacques Cousteau's expeditions and sponsored the first expedition to the North Pole to measure global warming in the 80's.
+Then Shaklee planted 1 million trees in the Himalayas through Sir Edmund Hillary's foundation and Basic H (TM), the biodegradable, non-toxic cleaner was named an official Earth Day product.

-In 2000, Shaklee U.S. became the first company in the world to be Climate Neutral certified and have a net zero impact on the environment.
 Through Climate Leaders, Shaklee continues to lead on this issue by pledging to maintain net-zero carbon emissions from 2006-2009.
 Focusing on the climate represents good business sense, as well as good environmental sense.
 Shaklee feels this is more than a social program to make one feel good.
 It is the core of the Shaklee business, a key driver of their revenues and a major attraction for people to their company.

 If the top 500 companies in the world followed Shaklee’s lead and became carbon neutral, this would be the equivalent of eliminating half a billion cars from the road, and would have a dramatic impact on greenhouse gas emissions.